 Sunken Living Room Space

-We wanted the sunken living room space to have a cozier feel, so we chose a Broadloom carpet in a fun antelope print from M&M Carpets for the floors and these TruStile Barn Doors (stay tuned for the color selection) to separate the living room from the playroom.
+We wanted the sunken living room space to have a cozier feel, so we chose a Broadloom carpet in a fun antelope print from M&M Carpets for the floors and these TruStile Barn Doors (stay tuned for the color selection) with beautiful hardware from Real Carriage Doors to separate the living room from the playroom.
 And since this is supposed to be a gathering spot for the whole family, having enough seating was key.
 This custom House & Town sectional definitely gives us enough space to relax together.

 This Bernhardt cocktail table balances out the long sectional and is perfect for displaying our collection of coffee table books.
 For additional table space, we chose this tulip shaped Carl Moore Italian marble table.
 You can never go wrong with this classic style table, but we love the movement the marble gives the table.